David Satter: Russian apartment bombings

 In his book, Darkness at Dawn, Satter described bombings of Russian apartment buildings in 1999 that claimed nearly 300 lives and provided the justification for a second Chechen War.
-In his books he analyzed these bombings and related events, and was one of the first researchers who came to conclusion that the bombings were perpetrated by Russian state security services to bring Vladimir Putin to power.
+In his books he analyzed these bombings and related events, and was one of the first researchers who came to the conclusion that the bombings were perpetrated by Russian state security services to bring Vladimir Putin to power.
 During a testimony before the U.S. House of Representatives, Satter stated:

 With Yeltsin and his family facing possible criminal prosecution… a plan was put into motion to put in place a successor who would guarantee that Yeltsin and his family would be safe from prosecution and the criminal division of property in the country would not be subject to reexamination.
 For 'Operation Successor' to succeed, however, it was necessary to have a massive provocation.
 In my view, this provocation was the bombing in September, 1999 of the apartment buildings in Moscow, Buinaksk and Volgodonsk.
 In the aftermath of these attacks, which claimed 300 lives, a new war was launched against Chechnya.
 Putin, the newly appointed prime minister who was put in charge of that war, achieved overnight popularity.
 Yeltsin resigned early.
 Putin was elected president and his first act was to guarantee Yeltsin immunity from prosecution.

 A cable from the US embassy in Moscow on 24 March 2000 stated that one of the embassy's principal informants, a former Russian intelligence officer, said the real story about the Ryazan incident could never be known because it "would destroy the country."
 The informant said the FSB had "a specially trained team of men" whose mission was "to carry out this type of urban warfare" and Viktor Cherkesov, the FSB's first deputy director and an interrogator of Soviet dissidents was "exactly the right person to order and carry out such actions."

 On 14 July 2016, David Satter filed a request to obtain official assessment of who was responsible for the bombings from the State Department, the CIA and the FBI under the Freedom of Information Act.
 But he received a response from the State Department that all documents were classified by US government because "that information had the potential ... to cause serious damage to the relationship with the Russian government".
 Moreover, the CIA refused even to acknowledge the existence of any relevant records because doing so would reveal "very specific aspects of the Agency's intelligence interest, or lack thereof, in the Russian bombings."